Measurement for Improvement

 Australian and international healthcare professionals including:

-Departmental or unit team managers
+Departmental or unit TeamSanagers

-Patient safety specialists and quality improvement professionals
+Patient Safety Specialists and quality improvement professionals

 Frontline clinical staff